influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

     6. Save the task.

         {{% note %}}
-Newly created tasks are enabled by default, so once saved, the data migration will begin.
+Newly-created tasks are enabled by default, so the data migration begins when you save the task.
         {{% /note %}}

 **After the migration is complete**, each subsequent migration task execution